 An accused who wishes to make a further application for bail or an application for variation of the amount or conditions of bail must give the prosecution notice in a prescribed form at least three days before the hearing of the application (s 18AK).
 The prosecution can agree to dispense with the notice requirement.
 The court can also dispense with the notice requirement if the matter is urgent and the court can adequately determine the matter despite the lack of notice.

-The DPP may appeal to the Supreme Court in any case where a grant of bail appears to contravene the Bail Act, or where the conditions of bail are insufficient and it is in the public interest to appeal bail.
+The DPP may appeal to the Supreme Court in any case where a grant of bail appears to contravene the Bail Act, or where the conditions of bail are not sufficient and it is in the public interest to appeal bail.
 On such application, the Supreme Court may set aside the original order and conduct a fresh hearing (s 18A).

-Despite a revocation of bail by the Supreme Court under section 18A, in Director of Public Prosecutions (Cth) v The Magistrates’ Court of Victoria & Barbaro VSC 297, Pagone J held that a magistrate had power to hear a fresh application under section 18(1).
+Despite a revocation of bail by the Supreme Court under section 18A, in Director of Public Prosecutions (Cth) v The Magistrates’ Court of Victoria & Barbaro VSC 297, Justice Pagone held that a magistrate had power to hear a fresh application under section 18(1).

 As stated above, the Supreme Court has an inherent jurisdiction to grant bail to people awaiting trial for indictable offences (see R v Light VLR 152; R v Broome VLR 208).

 If police arrest an accused person who is on bail but who is suspected of breaching their bail, they must bring that person before a bail justice as soon as practicable and in any event within 24 hours.
 The bail justice has a discretion whether to release the person on their original undertaking, release the person on a new undertaking with or without conditions or sureties, or revoke the bail and remand the person in custody.